 - Political asylum or pending political asylum status

-Do You Need to Remain in the US to Collect Benefits?
+Do You Need To Remain In The United States To Collect Benefits?

 If you are an alien, then you typically must return to the US every 30 days or spend at least 30 continual days in the US in a six-month period to collect benefits.
 If you fail to do this then you will lose any SSDI benefits that you might have access to.